MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 ### Working with Audience Insights data in Synapse

 * **Question**: The setup is working fine but when other users are granted access to the workspace they can't query the database containing the Audience Insights data.
-* **Answer**: The users needs **Storage Blob Contributor** role assigned on the storage the data is exported to in addition to the Synapse workspace permissions.
+* **Answer**: The user needs **Storage Blob Contributor** role assigned on the storage the data is exported to in addition to the Synapse workspace permissions.